 Figure 2: The same picture on Corbis

-Imagine my surprise then -- when I found this picture freely available using Google’s Image search options -- some results were actually fairly high resolution pictures!
-Most of these high res variations were freely downloadable from wallpaper sites.
-Now some of these wallpaper sites proclaim that these pictures are copyrighted by them -- you might actually end up believing that this picture belongs to them, and they are kind enough to allow you to use it!
-Fortunately, that thought did not satisfy me -- and I am so glad that I was not contented with that conclusion, as you will learn later in this post!
+Imagine my surprise then, when I found this picture freely available using Google’s Image search options.
+Some results were actually fairly high-resolution pictures!
+Most of these high-res variations were freely downloadable from wallpaper sites.
+Now some of these wallpaper sites proclaim that these pictures are copyrighted by them.
+You might actually end up believing that this picture belongs to them, and they are kind enough to allow you to use it!
+Fortunately, that thought did not satisfy me, and I am so glad that I was not contented with that conclusion, as you will learn later in this post!

-Most Google Image search results can span many pages -- or at least you need to use the “Page Down” key multiple times.
+Most Google Image search results can span many pages, or at least you need to use the “Page Down” key multiple times.
 One such instance of this picture actually led to a page with a story about this picture.
-Apparently, this picture was composed of four pictures (two icebergs, one sky, and one water) by photographer Ralph A. Clevenger -- there was also a nice video clip that had a small interview with the photographer on YouTube -- find this video clip embedded here.
+Apparently, this picture was composed of four pictures (two icebergs, one sky, and one water) by photographer Ralph A. Clevenger.
+There was also a nice video clip that had a small interview with the photographer on YouTube; find this video clip embedded here.

 So what’s the moral of this story?
-You need to be sure that anything you are using is within copyright limits -- sometimes you may not see the obvious, but be persistent and do your research well.
+You need to be sure that anything you are using is within copyright limits.
+Sometimes you may not see the obvious, but be persistent and do your research well.

 This picture is so familiar – therefore it makes a great topic to discuss copyrights.
-But then you also need to know about clichés – don’t go and use this iceberg picture in your next presentation!
+But then you also need to know about visual clichés – don’t go and use this iceberg picture in your next presentation!
 As my friend Carmen Simon points out: